nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 #### Publish both full CJS & ESM distributions

 The "Tokyo Tea" of packages: Chuck in a bunch of stuff (with a surprise) and hope for the best.
 This is probably the most common and easiest of the ESM to CJS & ESM options, but you pay for it.
+This is rarely a good idea.

 In terms of package configuration, there are a few options that differ mostly in personal preference.